Discover Lewa Wildlife Conservancy

 January – March

-This season is the best since the conservancy is hot and after short rains in December.
+This season is the best since the conservancy is hot, and after the short rains in December.
 The Conservancy gets lush green and attracts a lot of wildlife, and makes it easier to spot wildlife since the grass is not that tall, but green.

 Peak Season